Travelle Wharton: Cincinnati Bengals

 Wharton signed with Cincinnati Bengals on March 17, 2012.
 He was placed on injured reserve on August 24, 2012, after suffering a knee injury.
 He was released by the Bengals on July 22, 2013.

-Second stint with Panthers
+Carolina Panthers (second stint)

 On August 25, 2013, Wharton signed a one-year deal with the Carolina Panthers.
 Wharton announced his retirement on July 29, 2014.

 Coaching career

+University of South Carolina

-Wharton was the offensive line coach for South Carolina during their 2015 season.
+Wharton was an offensive quality control coach for South Carolina during their 2015 season.

+Carolina Panthers

-On January 29, 2018, the Carolina Panthers signed Wharton to be their offensive line coach.
-In 2020, he joined the Washington Football Team as their assistant offensive line coach.
+On January 29, 2018, the Carolina Panthers hired Wharton as their assistant offensive line coach.
+Following the hiring of new head coach Matt Rhule in January 2020, he was not retained by the Panthers.

+Washington Football Team / Commanders

+In 2020, Wharton joined the Washington Football Team as their assistant offensive line coach.
 This move reunited Wharton with newly hired head coach Ron Rivera, who he worked under with the Panthers.
+In September 2023, he was promoted to the team's offensive line coach.

+Baltimore Ravens

+Wharton was hired by the Baltimore Ravens as an assistant offensive line coach in 2024.

 Personal life

 Wharton is married with three daughters and a son.